With all the buzz about human intervention possibly harming our monarchs, some people are asking,

 Observing monarchs in your yard, or watching a movie, does not compare to hands on experience.
 Every teacher knows that.
 That’s why students remember experiments they do more that demonstrations or movies.

-The best thing we can do to conserve insects in plant habitat.
+The best thing we can do to conserve insects is to plant habitat.
 It’s the right think to do, but do we do things because we should, or because it excites us?
 What truly motivates people of all ages is the awe we feel when we watch a caterpillar spin a silk pad, or allow the newly emerged butterfly, that we nurtured, cleaned and cared for, to hang and pump up on our finger.
 Then we send it out on its first flight, and wonder…. will it have enough to eat?
 Will it find a host plant to lay eggs on?
 That is what inspires people to act; their own excitement and joy, and the fear of losing it.

 When people raise a few caterpillars, they will join the ranks of those who scream conservation from the highest rooftops.
 They join the native plant movement because they love the results, first the butterflies, then the birds then all of the new wildlife they attract.
-As they become teachers and advocates, the landscape of their neighbourhood returns to a more natural live giving state, then, the whole town.
+As they become teachers and advocates, the landscape of their neighbourhood returns to a more natural life giving state, then, the whole town.

 How many should you raise?